 Don't forget to listen to the morning announcements daily at CHS.
 New student opportunities are always arriving at the school.
 Who knows?
 The next one may be just the thing you have been looking for! ...If you missed the announcements in your College and Career Readiness (CCR) class, you can also read the print version at the CHS website (https://clarksvillehigh.cmcss.net/ ) by scrolling down and clicking on the purple ‘Daily Announcements’ (http://staff.cmcss.net/CHS/dailyannouncements.pdf ) link.

 Finding Money for College

 Scholarships are wide and varied.
 Scholarships exist on the local, regional, state, and national level.
-Scholarships are available through sources such as local businesses, restaurants, community organizations, and individual colleges, universities, and technical schools.
+Scholarships are available through sources such as local businesses, restaurants, community organizations, individual colleges, universities, and technical schools.
 Individuals offer scholarships to students based on a variety of reasons.
 Since scholarships are offered for a variety of reasons by a variety of people, deadlines vary greatly.

-The CHS School Website has a scholarship newsletter that is updated throughout the year as we receive scholarship opportunities and screen these opportunities for only those that are legitimate scholarships.
+The CHS school website has a scholarship newsletter that is updated throughout the year as we receive scholarship opportunities and screen these opportunities for only those that are legitimate scholarships.
 General scholarships will be posted throughout the year while local businesses and organizations tend to post their scholarships in the spring.

 The link to the CHS scholarship newsletter is: